TianweiCSE/APPM_report/README.md

 This repo is linked to an Overleaf project ["APPM_report"](https://www.overleaf.com/read/gnwygnrkdgdr).
 To sync these two projects, go to `menu` -> `sync` -> `Github` in overleaf.

 - One can just push commit to this Github repo.
-- One can also work directly through overleaf.
+- One can also work directly through Overleaf.
 Remember to sync them each time you start and finish editing.